 Nutrition Care (Feeding Care)

-The nutritional assessment includes observations of the patient's appetite, food preferences, allergies, intake and output, weight & height, measurements of the head, arms, abdomen, and skin fold thickness, skin color and turgor, and condition of the mouth, eyes, nails, and hair.
+The nutritional assessment includes observations of the patient's appetite, food preferences, allergies, intake and output, weight and height, measurements of the head, arms, abdomen, and skin fold thickness, skin color and turgor, and condition of the mouth, eyes, nails, and hair.

 Any cutaneous lesions, thyroid enlargement, dental caries, loose teeth gum problems, nausea, vomiting, dehydration, diarrhoea, or constipation is noted.